Ergonomically-Friendly Nuclear Gauge Accessories for Field Safety and Efficiency

 2. The Campbell Hammer: Drive Rods Without the Strain

 Tired of banging on a tiny drill rod with a hand-held hammer?
-Meet the Campbell Hammer, also affectionately known as the "Pounder."
+Meet the Campbell Hammer.
 This accessory offers a much better, safer alternative to the traditional drill rod and hammer method.

 Instead of bending over and hoping you don't miss, the Campbell Hammer uses a weighted slide action to drive the rod into the ground.
 Simply pull the pin, raise the weighted hammer to your desired height, and use the force of the slide to cleanly drive the rod in.
 It's fast, efficient, and best of all, it helps you maintain ergonomic safety, keeping strain off your back.